-Council employs 68 equivalent fulltime staff (including apprentices/trainees).
-Council's estimated Employee wage costs have been increased by 3.50 percent with the Workplace Bargaining Agreement for the next 3 years being currently negotiated.
-In dollar terms, wages have decreased \$367,284 compared to last year service level increases and staff capital/operating allocations being reviewed for the next twelve-month period.
+Council employs 73 equivalent fulltime staff (including apprentices/trainees).
+Council's estimated Employee wage costs have been increased by 3.50 percent in accordance with the Workplace Bargaining Agreement (second year of a three year agreement).
+In dollar terms, staff costs have increased by a total of \$296,000 compared to last year, this is due to service level increases and an allocation of \$150,000 towards additional staff resources for the next twelve month period.

-Capital Expenditure represents approximately 55% of Council's total expenditure in 2022/2023.
+Capital Expenditure represents approximately 55% of Council's total expenditure in 2023/2024.